Don't let an allergy hinder your travels

 Travelling with an allergy?
 Don't set off without holiday insurance!

 Suffering with an allergy can taint a holiday with apprehension.
 But finding the right travel insurance, should an allergic reaction kick in means you can focus on receiving the appropriate treatment whilst we foot the bill and get on enjoying your holiday.
-At Holiday Extras, we provide additional financial cover for any existing allergies that do not require prescription treatment including:
+At Holiday Extras, we provide additional cover for any existing allergies that do not require prescription treatment including:

 If you are unsure that your allergy will be covered, then be sure by contacting our free, UK based insurance team.